Waldenström macroglobulinemia: Diagnosis

 Additional tests such as computed tomography (CT or CAT) scan may be used to evaluate the chest, abdomen, and pelvis, particularly swelling of the lymph nodes, liver, and spleen.
 A skeletal survey can help distinguish between Waldenström macroglobulinemia and multiple myeloma.
 Anemia occurs in about 80% of patients with Waldenström macroglobulinemia.
-A low white blood cell count, and low platelet count in the blood may be observed.
+A low white blood cell count and low platelet count in the blood may be observed.
 A low level of neutrophils (a specific type of white blood cell) may also be found in some individuals with Waldenström macroglobulinemia.

 Chemistry tests include lactate dehydrogenase (LDH) levels, uric acid levels, erythrocyte sedimentation rate (ESR), kidney and liver function, total protein levels, and an albumin-to-globulin ratio.
 The ESR and uric acid level may be elevated.
-Creatinine is occasionally elevated and electrolytes are occasionally abnormal.
+Creatinine is occasionally elevated, and electrolytes are sometimes abnormal.
 A high blood calcium level is noted in approximately 4% of patients.
 The LDH level is frequently elevated, indicating the extent of Waldenström macroglobulinemia–related tissue involvement.
-Rheumatoid factor, cryoglobulins, direct antiglobulin test and cold agglutinin titre results can be positive.
+Rheumatoid factor, cryoglobulins, direct antiglobulin test, and cold agglutinin titer results can be positive.
 Beta-2 microglobulin and C-reactive protein test results are not specific for Waldenström macroglobulinemia.
 Beta-2 microglobulin is elevated in proportion to tumor mass.
 Coagulation abnormalities may be present.
 Prothrombin time, activated partial thromboplastin time, thrombin time, and fibrinogen tests should be performed.
 Platelet aggregation studies are optional.
-Serum protein electrophoresis results indicate evidence of a monoclonal spike but cannot establish the spike as IgM.
+Serum protein electrophoresis results indicate evidence of a monoclonal spike, but cannot establish the spike as IgM.
 An M component with beta-to-gamma mobility is highly suggestive of Waldenström macroglobulinemia.
-Immunoelectrophoresis and immunofixation studies help identify the type of immunoglobulin, the clonality of the light chain, and the monoclonality and quantitation of the paraprotein.
+Immunoelectrophoresis and immunofixation studies help identify the type of immunoglobulin, the light chain's clonality, and the paraprotein's monoclonality and quantitation.
 High-resolution electrophoresis and serum and urine immunofixation are recommended to help identify and characterize the monoclonal IgM paraprotein.
 The light chain of the monoclonal protein is usually the kappa light chain.
 At times, patients with Waldenström macroglobulinemia may exhibit more than one M protein.
 Plasma viscosity must be measured.
 Results from characterization studies of urinary immunoglobulins indicate that light chains (Bence Jones protein), usually of the kappa type, are found in the urine.
 Urine collections should be concentrated.
-Bence Jones proteinuria is observed in approximately 40% of patients and exceeds 1 g/d in approximately 3% of patients.
-Patients with findings of peripheral neuropathy should have nerve conduction studies and antimyelin associated glycoprotein serology.
+Bence Jones proteinuria is observed in approximately 40% of patients and exceeds one g/d in approximately 3%.
+Patients with findings of peripheral neuropathy should have nerve conduction studies and antimyelin-associated glycoprotein serology.

 Criteria for diagnosis of Waldenström macroglobulinemia include: